isabellashie/IsabellaShie/README.md

 <p align="center">

 <p align="center">
-	Welcome to my profile and thanks for passing by!
+	Welcome to my profile and thank you for passing by!
 </p>

 ## :woman_technologist:  About me
 - :school: I am a `Freshman` at Faculty of Systems Analysis and Development at Uninter
-- :woman_student: I’m currently studying: `Logic Programming` and `HTML`.
+- :woman_student: Currently studying: `HTML`, `CSS` and `JavaScript`.
 - :nerd_face: Always `learning new things`
 </p>